Section 3 of the Constitution Act, 1867: Purpose and interpretation

-The final Confederation conference was held in London in 1866, attended by delegates from the Province of Canada, New Brunswick and Nova Scotia.
-The London Conference was the last stage in the negotiations for union, and produced the London Resolutions, based on the Quebec Resolutions but with some final modifications.Resolutions adopted at a Conference of Delegates from the Provinces of Canada, Nova Scotia, and New Brunswick, held at the Westminster Palace Hotel, London, December 4, 1866.
-The London Resolutions were then the basis for the Constitution Act, 1867, enacted by the British Parliament.
+July 1, 1867

+The Constitution Act, 1867 was passed by the British Parliament in March, 1867, receiving royal assent on March 29, 1867.
+However, it did not come into force immediately, as time was needed to prepare for the implementation of the new federal structure, particularly the selection of the new federal Cabinet.

-By royal proclamation dated May 22, 1867, issued under the authority of this section, the date for the coming into force of the Act and thus the creation of Canada, was set for July 1, 1867.
+By royal proclamation dated May 22, 1867, issued under the authority of this section, the date for the coming into force of the Act, and thus the creation of Canada, was set for July 1, 1867.
+Governor General Lord Monck appointed John A. Macdonald as the first prime minister of Canada.
+Macdonald then spent the months of May and June forming the new Cabinet, which required balancing a number of regional, sectarian, and linguistic issues.
+The new federal government then came into effect on July 1, 1867.
 That date is now commemorated as a national holiday, Canada Day.

+Nature of the union

 The courts have commented on the nature of the union set out in the Constitution Act, 1867, making it clear that the union mentioned in s.
 3 is a federal union, not a legislative union, a political distinction first described by Lord Durham in the Durham Report.
 For example, in Reference re the Initiative and Referendum Act, the Judicial Committee of the Privy Council stated:

 The Supreme Court of Canada has cited this passage with approval, notably in Reference re Secession of Quebec.